Email FacebookTwitterMenu burgerClose thin

 Estate Taxes

-Keep in mind that only large estates – those worth more than $13.61 million – are subject to the federal estate tax in 2024, so it’s not something most people have to worry about.
+Keep in mind that only large estates worth more than $15 million are subject to the federal estate tax in 2026 (up from $13.99 million in 2025), so this tax is not something most people have to worry about.
 This has made irrevocable trusts a valuable estate planning tool for the wealthy, helping them minimize their estate tax liability.

 What to Consider Before Terminating the Trust